-Anyone who has been blogging for a significant amount of time will tell you that producing quality content is only half of the battle.
+Anyone who has been blogging for a significant amount of time will tell you that quality content is only half of the battle.

 The other half – and often the more difficult half – comes with promotion.
 In a perfect world, great blog posts would be rewarded with thousands of shares, countless comments, and dozens of brand new subscribers.
 Bloggers would only have to worry about churning over the best material possible while letting their work speak for itself in generating views.